jlyang1990/loggle/README.md

 # LOGGLE (LOcal Group Graphical Lasso Estimation)

 ## Description
-The R package `loggle` provides a set of methods that learn time-varying graphical models, where these models can be used to identify the dynamic relationships between a bunch of variables. `loggle` is motivated by the cases where the observations of variables are measured on a time grid, such that the direct interactions between these variables can evolve over time.
-For example, the gene regulatory network over the course of organismal development, and the dynamic relationship between individuals in a community over several years. `loggle` estimates the time-varying graphical models under smoothness assumptions on both the covariance matrix and graph structure.
+The R package `loggle` provides a set of methods that learn time-varying graphical models based on data measured over a temporal grid. `loggle` is motivated by the needs to describe and understand evolving interacting relationships among a set of random variables in many real applications, for instance, the gene regulatory networks over the course of organismal development, and the dynamic relationships between individuals in a community over a few years. `loggle` estimates time-varying graphical models under the assumption that the graph topology changes gradually over time.

-`loggle` has been applied to S&P 500 stock price dataset from 2007 to 2016, where the evolution pattern of relationships between stocks during that period can be revealed.
-Detailed description and analysis of S&P 500 stock price dataset is in `?stockdata`.
+`loggle` has been applied to S&P 500 stock price dataset, where the interacting relationships among stocks and among industrial sectors in a time period that covers the recent global financial crisis can be revealed.
+Detailed description of S&P 500 stock price dataset is in `?stockdata`.

 For more details on estimating time-varying graphical models and the package, please refer to: **Estimating Time-Varying Graphical Models** https://arxiv.org/abs/1804.03811.